Page last updated 1.12.2011

 Thanks to all readers who have forwarded information and in some cases excellent photos which have been used in the formation of this page along with Lynn who supplied this useful contact.
 Stephens+Engineering+Automatics when all else failed this company sorted out Lynn's gear box and gave her a warrantee, she in turn recommends this company to other owners with automatic transmission problems

 Those of you with handbooks for your Automatic 'A' Class should will have this information in part in your Owners handbook Under Automatic Transmission (In my handbook page page 207) .
-However I am very much aware that a large number of owners World wide having purchased used vehicles do not have hand books and therefore will not be aware of the procedures to be employed when a Fault occurs on the automatic transmission, 'F' Displayed, hopefully this information will help you and advise you what is going on and what to do to get home or a place of safety when the 'F' displays and normal driving is not possible.
+However I am very much aware that a large number of owners World wide having purchased used vehicles do not have owners handbooks and therefore will not be aware of the procedures to be employed when a Fault occurs on the automatic transmission, 'F' Displayed, hopefully this information will help you and advise you what is going on and what to do to get home or a place of safety when the 'F' displays and normal driving is not possible.

 Automatic Transmission Driving your Car.